Security of discrete-modulated continuous-variable quantum key distribution: Abstract

 \section{Abstract}

 Continuous variable quantum key distribution with discrete modulation has the potential to provide information-theoretic security using widely available optical elements and existing telecom infrastructure.
 While their implementation is significantly simpler than that for protocols based on Gaussian modulation, proving their finite-size security against coherent attacks poses a challenge.
-In this work we apply the entropy accumulation theorem, a tool that has previously been used in the setting of discrete variables, to prove finite-size security against coherent attacks for a discrete-modulated quantum key distribution protocol involving four coherent states and heterodyne detection.
-To do so, and contrary to previous approaches, we consider a protocol in which all the information is discretized.
-We first bound its asymptotic rate under a realistic photon number cutoff assumption.
-This bound is then upgraded into a finite-size security proof using entropy accumulation.
-Our analysis provides asymptotic rates in the range of $0.1-10^{-4}$ bits per round for distances up to hundred kilometres, while in the finite case and for realistic parameters, we get of the order of $10$ Gbits of secret key after $n=10^{12}$ rounds and distances of few tens of kilometres.
+In this work we prove finite-size security against coherent attacks for a discrete-modulated quantum key distribution protocol involving four coherent states and heterodyne detection.
+To do so, and contrary to most of the existing schemes, we first discretize all the continuous variables generated during the protocol.
+This allows us to use the entropy accumulation theorem, a tool that has previously been used in the setting of discrete variables, to construct the finite-size security proof.
+We then compute the corresponding finite-key rates through semi-definite programming and under a photon-number cutoff.
+Our analysis provides asymptotic rates in the range of $0.1-10^{-4}$ bits per round for distances up to hundred kilometres, while in the finite case and for realistic parameters, we get of the order of $10$ Gbits of secret key after $n\sim10^{11}$ rounds and distances of few tens of kilometres.

 { }